-- Payment of tuition, fees, room and board charges are due and payable at the time of registration.

-- A student may be dropped from classes or removed from IAIA housing if a check issued to IAIA for payment is returned for nonpayment.
-The unpaid balance of tuition and fees, plus a \$25.00 returned check charge, will be become due and payable immediately.

-- Any student finishing the semester

-without paying all amounts due to IAIA

-(within established semester allowance

-limit) will be prohibited from registering

-for any additional classes at IAIA,

-from obtaining, receiving or sending

-transcripts, from receiving diplomas,

-- and from receiving any other IAIA administrative services. - If a student's enrollment at IAIA is terminated for any reason, the unpaid balance of tuition and fees shall be due and payable immediately. - If a student has a schedule change (e.g., dropping or changing classes) that results in a refund being due, the refund will first be applied to any unpaid balance owed to IAIA, including but not limited to amounts owed on any promissory note(s) to IAIA. - Students scheduled to live in IAIA housing must have their accounts in good standing by the first day of the semester.
+- 1. Payment of tuition, fees, room and board charges are due and payable at the time of registration. - 2.
+A student may be dropped from classes or removed from IAIA housing if a check issued to IAIA for payment is returned for nonpayment.
+The unpaid balance of tuition and fees, plus a \$25.00 returned check charge, will be become due and payable immediately. - Any student finishing the semester without paying all amounts due to IAIA (within established semester allowance limit) will be prohibited from registering for any additional classes at IAIA, from obtaining, receiving or sending transcripts, from receiving diplomas, and from receiving any other IAIA administrative services. - 4.
+If a student's enrollment at IAIA is terminated for any reason, the unpaid balance of tuition and fees shall be due and payable immediately. - 5.
+If a student has a schedule change (e.g., dropping or changing classes) that results in a refund being due, the refund will first be applied to any unpaid balance owed to IAIA, including but not limited to amounts owed on any promissory note(s) to IAIA. - 6.
+Students scheduled to live in IAIA housing must have their accounts in good standing by the first day of the semester.
 Good standing means the student's room, board, tuition and other fees are paid in full (or within established semester allowance limit).
-Students whose accounts are not in good standing by the first day of the semester are subject to having housing reservations voided and being placed on a waiting list for housing. - Students who fail to meet their financial obligations to IAIA, including but not limited to defaulting on payment of an IAIA promissory note or failing to pay tuition, fees, or charges, may be referred to a collection agency.
+Students whose accounts are not in good standing by the first day of the semester are subject to having housing reservations voided and being placed on a waiting list for housing. - 7.
+Students who fail to meet their financial obligations to IAIA, including but not limited to defaulting on payment of an IAIA promissory note or failing to pay tuition, fees, or charges, may be referred to a collection agency.
 IAIA may also pursue payment and its rights, including payment of interest and attorney's fees, pursuant to the Federal Debt Collection Procedures Act, 28 U.S.C. § 3001 et seq.

-TUITION AND FEES
+TUITION & FEES • 49

-2014-2015 TUITION AND FEES - UNDERGRADUATE
+2015-2016 TUITION AND FEES - UNDERGRADUATE

-1-18 CREDITS OVER 18 CREDITS Domestic (United States) Students \$150 per credit \$1,800 + \$150 for each credit over 18 International Students Canadian First Nations Students \$150 per credit \$1,800 + \$150 for each credit over 18 Other International Students \$300 per credit \$3,600 + \$300 for each credit over 18
+1 - 18 CREDITS OVER 18 CREDITS Domestic (United States) Students \$176 per credit \$2,110 + \$176 (each credit over 18) International Students: \$176 per credit \$2,110 + \$176 Canadian First Nations Students (each credit over 18) Other International Students \$352 per credit \$4,220 + \$352 (each credit over 18)

-GENERAL COST INFORMATION (SUBJECT TO CHANGE)
+GENERAL COST INFORMATION (Subject to Change)

 DIRECT COSTS FALL SPRING

-Tuition for full-time enrollment (12-18 credits) \$1,800.00 \$1,800.00
+Tuition for full-time enrollment (12-18 credits) \$2,110.00 \$2,110.00

 Meal Plan (optional for off-campus students):

-19 meals \$1,988.00 \$1,988.00
+19 meals \$2,330.00 \$2,330.00

-14 meals \$1,465.00 \$1,465.00
+14 meals \$1,717.00 \$1,717.00